esheldon/nsim/config/README.md

             - looks biased low
         - dg04r02
     - sigma ratio 1.0
+        - sim-gg04
             - gg04r01,gg04r02
                 - was lower s/n than expected so ran two
                 - looks biased.
 Maybe error in psf fit affects these smaller objects more?
                     - tried 2 gauss with gg04r03 and looks awful!
                 - maybe psf not fully converged?
 Use tighter tolerance and higher maxiter?
 Did a quick try and psf looks quite close.
                 - maybe not burning in?
             - gg04r03
                 - same parameters as gg04r01 but trying psf_ngauss=2
                 - wow, that looks terrible.
             - gg04r04
-            - doubling walkers to 160
+                - doubling walkers to 160.
+Not better. deleted
+                - draw truth.
+Looks a bit better *maybe*
+            - gg04r05
+                - mca_a 2.0 didn't help
+                - try mca_a 4.0, gives arate ~0.27.
+Similar looking.
+            - gg04r06
+                - try same walkers but double burnin and nstep; doubtful
             - gg04rtest
-            - mca_a 2.0 didn't help
+                - nwalkers 400, no change!
+        - sim-eg04
+            - eg04r01.
+Wierd oscillation in there.
+I see it in the gg04 stuff as well.
-            - draw truth
+        - sim-dg05
+            - dg05r01.
+Not yet run

 - try nearly-fixed other paramters besides shape
     - gg02r01 looks crappy!
 Is it because we only used 200 step?
 Doubt it